christian-acuna/udacity-medium-blog/README.md

 Medium Blog
 -----------

-This is a multi user blog project written in Python 2.7 for Google App Engine
+This is a multi-user blog project written in Python 2.7 using Google App Engine

 You can view it live here: [medium-blog.appspot.com/blog](medium-blog.appspot.com/blog)